 Veneers can be made of porcelain or composite resin.
-Porcelain veneers are suitable for treating more severe oral problems, such as excessive chipping, wear, discolouration and spacing.
-Composite veneers are more suitable for minor restorations such as small chips, cracks and discolorations.
+Porcelain veneers are suitable for treating more severe oral problems, such as excessive chipping, wear, discoloration, and spacing.
+Composite veneers are more suitable for minor restorations, such as small chips, cracks, and discolorations.

 Veneers improve the durability and appearance of your teeth.
 If you are interested in veneers, talk to your dentist today.

-If a wisdom tooth becomes impacted, it’s recommend they should be removed.
-The best time to remove them is between the ages of 16 to 20, since your roots and bones are still soft and developing.
-As you get older, your teeth harden, which make them harder to remove.
+If a wisdom tooth becomes impacted, it’s recommended it should be removed.
+The best time to remove them is between the ages of 16 to 20 since your roots and bones are still soft and developing.
+As you get older, your teeth harden, which makes them harder to remove.